KAP-MOSQ - Knowledge, attitude and practices on mosquitoes and mosquito-borne diseases in the Belgian adult population

 Emerging mosquito-borne diseases

 As a result of globalization, changes in land use and climate change, mosquitoes and the diseases they transmit can spread to regions where they haven’t been present before.
-Outbreaks of mosquito-borne diseases such as dengue, chikungunya, West Nile virus infection and zikavirus infection could become a reality in Belgium in the coming years, as it is already the case in neighbouring countries e.g. France and the Netherlands:
+Outbreaks of mosquito-borne diseases such as dengue, chikungunya and zikavirus infection could become a reality in Belgium in the coming years, as it is already the case in neighbouring countries e.g. France:

-• Punctual introductions of the tiger mosquito (Aedes albopictus) have repeatedly been reported in Belgium during previous years, and the mosquito could become established in the (near) future
+• Punctual introductions of the tiger mosquito (Aedes albopictus, the most important vector in Europe for the viruses causing these diseases) have repeatedly been reported in Belgium during previous years, and the mosquito could become established in the (near) future

 • The increasing number of travellers returning from disease-endemic countries further enhance the risk for local transmission of mosquito-borne diseases in Belgium.